Academic Progress Appeals

 and the ability to submit an appeal does not mean a right to have aid restored.

 Appeals are reviewed individually and are decided on a case-by-case basis.

 Satisfactory Academic Progress (SAP) appeals must be in writing and are submitted via the UC financial aid portal using the REQUEST button.
-After making an SAP Appeal request for the appropriate year (2020-21 if for summer 2021 attendance, 2021-22 if for the new academic year aid), you will be asked to complete an SAP Appeal Web Form.
+After making an SAP Appeal request for the appropriate year (remember that summer is part of the previous academic year), you will be asked to complete an SAP Appeal Web Form.